WooCommerce Google Authenticator (Two Factor Authentication)

 Enable/Disable

-Admin can enable/disable the module functionalities for the customers.
+The admin can enable/disable module functionalities for buyers.

 Excluded Users